A few years ago, I was on a small startup team. Somehow, I ended up in charge of accounting. The thing is, I’m not an accountant- not now, not then.

 - Select Save as Google Sheets from the file menu.

 Automatically convert future uploads or documents to Google Sheets

-Google Drive has a convenient feature for users who import Excel files frequently, allowing you to automatically convert Excel Spreadsheets to Google Sheets.
+Google Drive has a convenient feature for users who import Excel files frequently, allowing you to automatically convert Excel or XLSX Spreadsheets to Google Sheets.